Starting the Conversation about Long-Term Care: 10 Things You Should Know

 Decisions are being made at the state and federal level that could impact the services that are available to you and your loved ones.
 It is important for you to stay informed, get involved, and take action.
 Talk with your local, state, and federal officials about what kind of support you want as you grow older.

-Full English and Spanish language versions, and others "10 Things You can Do" lists on aging with dignity can be found on the SCAN Foundation's website.
+Full English and Spanish language versions of lists on aging with dignity can be found on the SCAN Foundation’s website.

 The SCAN Foundation is an underwriter of the PBS NewsHour.